open-policy-agent/opa/docs/docs/contrib-development.md

 with `make test`, and execute all of the performance benchmarks with `make perf`.

-For quicker development-test iteration, you may use `make test-short` during development, and only run `make test` before submitting your changed.
+For quicker development-test iteration, you may use `make test-short` during development, and only run `make test` before submitting your changes.
 This avoids running the slowest tests and normally completes under a minute (compared to the several minutes required to run the full test suite).